victorhqc/min-vid/docs/metrics.md

 * Object: `error_view`
   * method: `render`
     * Sent when the error view is displayed (a video failed to load).
+NB.
+There are a few reasons this might happen, but the resultant UI is the same.

 * Object: `loading_view`
   * method: `close`
+    * If user closes while min-vid player is fetching video content.
+Good measure to check if slow connections cause ppl to dump out.

 * Object: `player_view`
   * method: `video_loaded`